grafana/pyroscope/docs/sources/configure-server/reference-configuration-parameters/index.md

   # CLI flag: -<prefix>.backoff-retries
   [max_retries: <int> | default = 10]

+# Initial stream window size.
+Values less than the default are not supported and
+# are ignored.
+Setting this to a value other than the default disables the BDP
+# estimator.
+# CLI flag: -<prefix>.initial-stream-window-size
+[initial_stream_window_size: <int> | default = 63KiB1023B]

+# Initial connection window size.
+Values less than the default are not supported
+# and are ignored.
+Setting this to a value other than the default disables the
+# BDP estimator.
+# CLI flag: -<prefix>.initial-connection-window-size
+[initial_connection_window_size: <int> | default = 63KiB1023B]

-# Enable TLS in the GRPC client.
+# Enable TLS in the gRPC client.
 This flag needs to be enabled when any other
 # TLS flag is set.
 If set to false, insecure connection to gRPC server will be
 # used.
 # CLI flag: -<prefix>.tls-enabled